kgrabb/NOX-bioinformatics/NOXProcessingPipeline.md

 *Building Hmm from Pfam*

 Proteins have domains that define the functional regions of the protein.
 Pfam is a database of the conserved domains.
-The Pfam consists of multiple sequence alignments and the probablistic representation is displated in a hidden Markov model (HMM).
+The Pfam consists of multiple sequence alignments and the probablistic representation is displayed in a hidden Markov model (HMM).
 These alignments are made from seed alignments, which are a smaller subset of alignments known to belong to the domain.
 Hmm profiles can be used to search against a larger database to find other homologous sequences.

 Here, a few Pfams were available for NOX online at pfam.xam.org.
 Pfam `.seed` files were downloaded to Poseidon using `wget`.
 A slurm script was written on Poseidon to first build a `hmm` profile and then perform `hmmscan` and `hmmsearch` against coral sequences for three different pfam seeds.